cybertraining-dsc/fa20-523-327/project/project.md

 | Screen Junkies| 182  |
 | NBA| 181  |

+Many channels can consistently reach the trending section on a weekly basis.
+In fact, there were 2207 unique channels within the dataset that trended on Youtube.
+The number of unique channels trending on shows Youtube tries to diversify and promote unique channels on the trending section.

 ## 7. Benchmarks

 The performance measures for this program were done through Cloudmesh StopWatch and Benchmark[^8].
 The instances where benchmark was measured include loading the dataset, data preparation, timing each model, and the overall code execution.
+To clarify the performance measures for the program will time how fast sections of code are ran through the system.

 ![Figure 7](https://github.com/cybertraining-dsc/fa20-523-327/raw/main/project/images/figure7.png)

 **Figure 7:** Benchmarks

 When inspecting the results for the tests, Model 1 took 15 seconds to complete while the final model took 24 seconds.
 Model 1 contained 4 labels while the final model had 13.
 By increasing the number of labels there are in the model there is a 62.5% increase in time for execution.
+The overral code execution took 50 seconds to run which shows the models are RAM intensive meaning it takes a lot of time for the calculations to execute.

 ## 8. Conclusion

 The results indicate engagement from viewers is vital for a video to trend on Youtube.
 For any video to trend viewers need to like and comment allowing more people to become aware of a video.
-Videos featuring obscure or illicit content, ie. drugs, guns, etc., cannot reach the trending section on Youtube because it cannot appeal to a wide range of audiences.
+Videos featuring obscure or illicit content, ie. drugs, guns, nudity, etc., cannot reach the trending section on Youtube because it cannot appeal to a wide range of audiences.
 Youtube promotes and encourages content any viewer can watch.
 Several categories such as entertainment and howto & style are some of the most popular categories on Youtube allowing most videos to upload through these categories.
 Many Youtube channels once they reach the trending section are able to stay consitent allowing other their other videos a higher chance of trending.
 Many Youtube channels adapted to this model producing video content in a similar manner to help reach the trending section.
 This brings up a flaw within the model of the Youtube trending section.
 Youtubers are continously producing content which had success within the past contradicting an important aspect of the trending section stating videos are, "Ideally, are surprising or novel."
 Various sucessful channels like ESPN, The Tonight Show, or Netflix are producing videos that are unique but individually very similar to each other.
 If a Youtuber is seeking consistent views, producing unique videos until one is sucessful will help other videos if the content is similar to the sucessful one.
 Ultimately, engaging viewer interaction and producing generally accepting content a Youtuber can increase the likelihood their video will reach the trending section.

 ## 8.1 Limitations